dzackgarza/Notes/Class_Notes/Linear Algebra/102 Review.md

 - Compute characteristic polynomials, eigenvalues, and eigenvectors
 - Diagonalize a matrix
 - Solve a system of ODEs resulting arising from tank mixing
+- Compute the singular value decomposition of a matrix